timniederhausen/gn/docs/reference.md

   Not all GN targets that get evaluated are actually turned into ninja targets (see "gn help execution").
-If this target is generated, then any targets in the "gen_deps" list will also be generated, regardless of the usual critera.
+If this target is generated, then any targets in the "gen_deps" list will also be generated, regardless of the usual criteria.

   Since "gen_deps" are not build time dependencies, there can be cycles between "deps" and "gen_deps" or within "gen_deps" itself.